Development Tools

 (click for larger view)

 This view shows how much stack each task uses.
-Orange indicates stacks that are close to their maximum allocated sizes.
+Orange indicates stacks that are close to overflow.
 Red indicates stacks that have overflowed.
-To the left of each bar is the actual number of bytes used/stack size.
+To the left of each bar is the actual number of bytes used and stack size.
 The bars show percentages.
-Stacks can overflow without bringing the system to a halt because in debug mode, smx allocates extra space for each stack.
+Stacks can overflow without halting the system due to padding allocated adjacent to each (size is configurable).
 Without this display, stack overflow is often very difficult to debug in a multitasking system.

 |